-- (a) CRS is responsible for the arrangement and the payment of all costs related to my travel to, from, in and around the Placement Country, including without limitation transportation to and from my place of work, as well as for arranging and paying for my transportation from the airport to my housing accommodations upon my arrival in the Placement Country and for local field travel as required by CRS. - (b) CRS is responsible for securing and paying all costs related to my housing accommodations in the Placement Country. - (c) If the Placement Country requires visa application prior to travel, CRS shall pay for and assist procurement of all required visas prior to travel to the Placement Country; - (d) CRS shall provide me a per diem stipend to cover normal and customary living expenses. - (e) CRS shall arrange for and provide medical and emergency evacuation insurance coverage for me during my assignment in the Placement Country.
+- (a) CRS is responsible for the arrangement and the payment of all costs related to my travel to, from, in and around the Placement Country that is necessary for the volunteer work, including without limitation transportation to and from my place of volunteer work, as well as for arranging and paying for my transportation from the airport to my housing accommodations upon my arrival in the Placement Country and for local field travel as required by CRS. - (b) CRS is responsible for securing and paying all costs related to my housing accommodations in the Placement Country. - (c) If the Placement Country requires visa application prior to travel, CRS shall pay for and assist procurement of all required visas prior to travel to the Placement Country; - (d) CRS shall provide me a per diem stipend to cover normal and customary living expenses. - (e) CRS shall arrange for and provide medical and emergency evacuation insurance coverage for me during my assignment in the Placement Country according to the insurance plans CRS has in place, which may from time to time be changed.